mobajemu-msft/groove-api-documentation/Groove/support.md

 ---
 title: Support for Groove Music API developers| Groove Services
 description: Find support to solve your issues in developing with the Groove Music API.
 keywords:  groove api, groove tou, groove support
 author: sakley
-ms.assetid:694fef27-e0b3-c590-4ff8-5293524e78ac
+ms.assetid: 694fef27-e0b3-c590-4ff8-5293524e78ac
 ---

 # Support
 First, please check that your question is not already answered in the [FAQ](FAQ.md).